-The price of the bid is evaluated in Canadian dollars, without any applicable taxes, but with customs duties and excise taxes applicable to Canada.
+The price of the bid will be evaluated in Canadian dollars, the Applicable Taxes excluded, Canadian customs and excise taxes included.

-- 1.2.1 The volumetric data included in the Financial Bid Presentation Sheet detailed in Attachment 1 to Part 3 are provided for bid evaluated price determination purposes only.
-They are not to be considered as a contract guarantee. - 1.2.2 For bid evaluation and contractor(s) selection purposes only, the evaluated price of a bid will be determined in accordance with the Financial Bid Presentation Sheet detailed in Attachment 01 to Part 3.
+- 4.3.1 The volumetric data included in the Financial Bid Presentation Sheet detailed in Attachment 1 to Part 3 are provided for bid evaluated price determination purposes only.
+They are not to be considered as a contract guarantee. - 4.3.2 For bid evaluation and contractor(s) selection purposes only, the evaluated price of a bid will be determined in accordance with the Financial Bid Presentation Sheet detailed in Attachment 01 to Part 3.

-2. Basis of Selection - Mandatory Technical Criteria
+4.4 Basis of Selection - Mandatory Technical Criteria

-- 1. To be declared responsive, a bid must: - a. comply with all requirements of the bid solicitation; - b. meet all mandatory criteria. - 2.
-Bids that do not meet the requirement (a) or (b) will be declared non-responsive. - 3.
-The responsive bid with the Lowest total evaluated price BY REGION will be recommended for award of a contract.
+A bid must comply with the requirements of the bid solicitation and meet all mandatory technical evaluation criteria to be declared responsive.
+The responsive bid with the lowest evaluated price BY REGION will be recommended for award of a contract.

-ATTACHMENT 01 TO PART 4, MANDATORY TECHNICAL CRITERIA
+ATTACHMENT 1 TO PART 4, MANDATORY TECHNICAL CRITERIA